 - Partial Denture: This variation can fall in the retainer category if you’re missing a permanent tooth.
 A retainer piece can be made to hold in a fake tooth and keep your other teeth from closing in on the gap.

-- Night Guards: Not a directly related retainer option, but a night guard is something that can help if you’re suffering from “Bruxism” — the case where you grind your teeth at night.
-If you’re experiencing a lot of morning jaw pain, ask one of our dentists about a night guard to help retain your mouth from grinding.
+- Night Guards: Not a directly related retainer option, but a night guard is something that can help if you’re suffering from bruxism, or teeth grinding.
+If you’re experiencing a lot of morning jaw pain, ask one of our dentists about a night guard.

 As your local dental group, we’ll make sure you get a retainer that fits your needs best so that you can stay smiling for a lifetime.